Nantwich

 The Nantwich Food Festival is a free food and drink festival held on the August bank holiday long weekend and features cooking demonstrations, food and drink dealers as well as live music and plenty of food trucks.
 The festival occupies many of the town's car parks so visitors traveling by car may need to use the park and ride facilities.

-See my review from 2022 here (not much has changed in the years that followed).
+See my reviews from 2022 here and 2025 here (not much has changed over the years other than it getting bigger and bigger, busier and busier).

 Attractions